DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/documentation/InstallSetupConfigue_GooglePollenForecaster.md

 * **Mandatory Refresh:** After changing this toggle's state or setting the dates, you **must close and reopen the device driver page** in the Hubitat interface to display or hide the date picker fields correctly.
 * **Annual Roll-Forward:** This is an automated convenience feature.
 Once the driver successfully exits an active blockout period, it will automatically calculate and set the new **Blockout Start Date** and **Blockout End Date** one year into the future.
 This prepares the driver for the next off-season without further manual intervention.
 * **Polling Resumption:** If the toggle is switched **Off** while a blockout is active, the driver will immediately use the Hub's scheduler to resume normal polling operations on the next scheduled time.
-* **Quota Savings:** This feature is highly recommended for reducing API consumption when you know the monitored pollens are not relevant in your area (e.g., winter months).
+* **Quota Savings:** This feature is highly recommended for reducing API consumption when you know the monitored pollen are not relevant in your area (e.g., winter months).

 ---

 ## 📝 Summary

 > 🚧 **Documentation Scope:** The detailed explanation for this section is currently being finalized.
->
 > Please check back in a future Beta release for the complete guide.
 Thank you for your patience!

 ---

 ## 🛡️ Disclaimers

 ⚠️ Important: Always backup your Hubitat setup and test automation changes incrementally.
 This repository is intended for educational and experimental purposes only.
 Professional judgment is required when deploying in your home.

 **Provided As-Is:** All drivers and apps in this repository are provided as-is, without any warranty or guarantee of suitability for your particular setup.
 Use at your own risk.